TypeKazt/MultiplyPolys/REAMDE.md

 * Interesting recursive problem could present itself where exponents can also be polynomials.
  * Would require a new input format.
 * **Disucssion on dictionaries**:
- * Makes is much easier to simplify like terms
+ * Much easier to simplify like terms
    * Hash the term ignoring constants, check whether it exists - constant time for simplification of like terms
  * Lookup is constant time for terms and variables (ignoring time spent on hash), which cuts down time on any algebraic operation